 Study Areas Credit Points Grade

 Modules 90 (63) n,n

 Master Thesis with Presentation 30 (30) n,n

-The Master Thesis had the topic: [XX]
+The Master Thesis had the topic: [X> ٢]

 Berlin, [Day/Month/Year] (Seal)

-The Dean Dean The Chairperson of the Examination Committee
+The Dean The Chairperson of the Examin nation Committee

 Grade Scale: 1,0 - 1,5 very good; 1,6 - 2,5 good; 2,6 - 3,5 satisfying; 3,6 - 4,0 sufficient; 4,1 - 5,0 not sufficient Undifferentiated assessments: BE - passed; NB - failed The credit points correspond to the European Credit Transfer and Accumulation System (ECTS).
-Part of the course is ungraded; the number of credit points in parentheses indicates the extent of the differentiated The number of credit points in parentheses indicates the extent of the differentiated performances that influence the overall grade.
+Part of the course is ungraded; the number of credit points in parentheses indicates the extent of the

+differentiated

+The number of credit points in parent performances that influence the over theses indicates the extent of the different all grade. iated graded